Infineon/mtb-example-wifi-secure-tcp-client/README.md

 7. Ensure Python interperter (see **Software Setup**) is installed on your computer

 8. Open a command shell from the project directory and run the python TCP secure server (*tcp_secure_server.py* ) .
 The python script is located under *{project directory}\python-secure-tcp-server*.
-Note that the script will not run in the *modus-shell*.
 In the command shell opened in the project directory, type in the following command:

    ```
    python tcp_secure_server.py